dkgitdev/nimNxStatic/readme.md

 The initial commit in this repo is the example project with no changes.

-The `8f9c251e3e2c15c1ce0e540cfae5f23265a8ef06` commit adds a static library file, built with switch_build.
+The last -- is the project with the sufficient config to build the library

 # Usage